An orientation to the Community Sacred Fire Ceremony

 It can be applied towards the release of trauma, grief, as a centre point for rites of passage, building of relationships, to facilitate conversation with the ancestors and the future generations and many more applications.
 Many of our ancestors were not supported to heal and this can be expressed in the physical as different disconnections.
 Working with this format can heal things beyond this time and place.

-We will be offering this fire you are attending as an overnight process that brings the elements of the longer fire together, dedicated towards health and happiness for all our relations, supporting our questers, for cultural healing and honed to the specific needs of our group so we are united in what we are doing together
+We will be offering this fire you are attending as an overnight process dedicated towards health and happiness for all our relations, supporting our questers, for cultural healing and honed to the specific needs of our group so we are united in what we are doing together

 We tend a fire from dusk until dawn through its life stages from conception, birth, childhood and youth, adulthood, old age and ultimately death.
 We honour each stage of this process and through connection with fire in all its life stages can learn and experience a lot about the flow of life and integration of things that are moving in our own lives.